 Applications and Scope:

 This program will can be used with new and incoming data from the Landsat8 satellite to determine algal hotspots in the Chesapeake Bay area.
-The results it produces will provide areas of high sampling necessity and/or priority.
+The results it produces will highlight areas where high sampling becomes a necessity and/or priority.

 Capabilities: